 The series focuses on Logan Roy, the patriarch of a huge family media empire, and his children’s attempts to prove themselves the best choice for his successor – with each of them taking it in turns to majorly screw up.

 The second season of the hit show ended on a major bombshell, with one member of the Roy clan turning on his father in irresistibly dramatic fashion, so viewres are desperate to see what happens next.

 And the acclaim for the show has only grown since that episode aired, with the second run garnering an incredible 18 Emmy nominations, including nine nods for its excellent cast, including Brian Cox, Sarah Snook and Kieran Culkin.

 The bad news is that the next series has been severely impacted by the coronavirus pandemic, with production having been closed down in March and not yet back underway.

-HBO announced production had postponed due to the pandemic back in March, and although Radio Times revealed in July that showrunner Armstrong hopes “to start filming in the not-too-distant future”, that date has since been pushed back to autumn at the earliest, according to series star Matthew Macfadyen.
+HBO announced production had postponed due to the pandemic back in March, and although Radio Times revealed in July that showrunner Armstrong hopes “to start filming in the not-too-distant future”, but more recently Brian Cox has revealed production might not get going again until 2021.

 Read on for everything you need to know about season three.